jeremyreeder/gridscout/docs/_posts/2024-09-09-simplified-manipulation-of-sg-r6730.md

 It took me 50 minutes to open this lock, going slowly and methodically to ensure accuracy but not unnecessarily slowed by a tedious textbook-style graphing process.
-That's how I most often do it, and it works well for me.
+That's how I like to do it, and it works well for me.
 Sometimes faster, when nobody bugs me.
 My record on this type of lock is 25 minutes.